Understanding Cardiovascular Conditions

 2. Hydration: Drinking plenty of fluids is encouraged.
 It helps flush the saline solution from your system, promoting a quicker recovery.

-5. Lifestyle Adjustments: Based on your test findings, your healthcare provider may suggest some lifestyle changes to enhance your cardiovascular health.
+5. Lifestyle changes: Based on your test findings, your healthcare provider may suggest some lifestyle changes to enhance your cardiovascular health.
 This could include dietary modifications or increasing physical activity.
 Amavita’s personalized approach ensures these recommendations are tailored just for you.

 Follow the arrows to see the steps you should take after your Heart Bubble Test.
 Each box gives you a clear action to help you recover and maintain your heart health.